diorga/harpy/artifact/artifact.md

 ```

 Two parameters can be changed: the number of traces verified concurrently and the maximum unwind depth.
 To change the number of concurrent verifications, specify the `--cores` command-line argument, and change the unwind depth, specify the `--unwind` command-line argument.
-For example, the following command runs the same experiment but uses 8 cores (instead of the deafault 4) and uses an unwind depth of 30 (instead of the default 8).
+For example, the following command runs the same experiment but uses 8 cores (instead of the default 4) and uses an unwind depth of 30 (instead of the default 8).

 ```
     python3 backend.py --manual_traces --cores 8 --unwind 30